logannye/my-zkp/zk_patients/README.md

 - **Error Handling**: The script will skip PDFs that can't be processed and continue with others.
 - **LLM Accuracy**: Extraction accuracy depends on PDF format and clarity.
 Review generated JSON for accuracy.

-## Troubleshooting

-### "OPENAI_API_KEY not found"
-- Make sure you've created a `.env` file with your API key
-- Check that `python-dotenv` is installed and `.env` is in the correct location

-### "No text could be extracted from PDF"
-- The PDF might be image-based (scanned).
-Need OCR preprocessing first.
-- Try opening the PDF in a text editor to verify it contains extractable text.

-### "Failed to parse JSON response"
-- The LLM might have returned invalid JSON.
-Check the API response format.
-- Try using GPT-4o instead of GPT-4o-mini for better accuracy.

-### Missing ICD codes
-- Ensure the PDF contains clear diagnosis codes.
-- Check that ICD-10 codes are properly formatted in the source PDF.

 ## License